Extended Regularized Dual Averaging Methods for Stochastic Optimization: Abstract

 \section{Abstract}

-We present a new algorithm, extended regularized dual averaging (XRDA), for solving composite optimization problems, which are a generalization of the regularized dual averaging (RDA) method.
-The main novelty of the method is that it allows more flexible control of the backward step size.
-For instance, the backward step size for RDA grows without bound, while XRDA the backward step size can be kept bounded. \keywords{Convex Optimization \and Subgradient Methods \and Structured Optimization \and Non-smooth Optimization}
+We introduce a new algorithm, extended regularized dual averaging (XRDA), for solving regularized stochastic optimization problems, which generalizes the regularized dual averaging (RDA) method.
+The main novelty of the method is that it allows a flexible control of the backward step size.
+For instance, the backward step size used in RDA grows without bound, while for XRDA the backward step size can be kept bounded.
+We demonstrate experimentally that additional control over the backward step size can significantly improve the convergence rate of the algorithm while preserving desired properties of the iterates, such as sparsity.
+Theoretically, we show that the XRDA method achieves the same convergence rate as RDA for general convex objectives. \keywords{Convex Optimization \and Subgradient Methods \and Structured Optimization \and Non-smooth Optimization}